microsoft/multi-agent-marketplace/cookbook/text_only_protocol/README.md

 4. **Add queries** (optional) in `database/queries.py` - Make it easy to find data

 **Example use cases:**
-- Task assignment and completion system
+- Quote negotiation and task assignment (as shown)
 - Auction or bidding protocol
-- Multi-agent negotiation
+- Multi-agent negotiation with LLM-powered decision making
-- Request/response workflows
+- Request/response workflows with natural language interpretation

 ## Learn More